 "No one feels individually accountable for financial crisis mistakes because management is through consensus."
 "Grow up in this culture and you learn that small mistakes are not tolerated."
 "Don't want to be too far outside from where the management is thinking."
 "No opportunity to earn enough merit from ten right policy decisions to compensate for one wrong decision."
 "The organization does not encourage thinking outside the box."
 "After you get shot down a couple of times you tend not to "go there" any more."
 "Until I know what my boss thinks I don't want to tell you."
 "Members of the vetting committee fight their way through a giant document rather than risk prioritizing and being wrong.
 People are risk-averse, so they include everything."

-The strength of this theme is unmistakable and suggests an organizational culture that is excessively risk-averse.
+It is not always clear whether these comments describe the speakers' own attitudes or their perception of the attitudes of others.
+Nevertheless, the strength of this theme is unmistakable and implies an organizational culture that is excessively risk-averse.
+If officers feel intimidated and passive, they will never be effective in communicating with other areas, forming their own views and signaling when something important seems to be wrong - they will just follow orders.

 All organizations give people both positive and negative signals - every car needs both an engine and a brake.
 But some organizations, usually without realizing it, send too many negative signals.
 This management behavior has a chilling effect on individual initiative.
 Members of an organization will only take the risk of speaking up if they feel they will be rewarded for this rather than punished.